timkmecl/chatgpt-vscode/README.md

 Because ChatGPT is a conversational AI, you can ask follow-up questions to the response.
 The conversation context is maintained between queries, so you can ask multiple questions in a row.
 To **reset the conversation context**, click `ctrl+shift+p` and select `ChatGPT: Reset Conversation`.

+## Common issues

+- *ERROR 403 forbidden*: Make sure you exactly followed [these instruction on obtaining the tokens](#obtaining-the-three-tokens).
+If you still get this error, check wheteher your node version is >= 18.
+Otherwise check [this list](#update-december-12-2022) for other potential issues caused by OpenAI's use of CloudFlare. *Some users still seem to have issues with this even when following the instructions (see [here](https://github.com/mpociot/chatgpt-vscode/issues/15)), so if you have any ideas on how to fix this, please let me know.*
+- *ERROR 429 too many requests*: This can be solved by using `ctrl+shift+p` and selecting `ChatGPT: Reset Conversation` (but it will also delete the current conversation context).
+It can be caused by sending requests too quickly, but also when the previous request timeouted.
+If it keeps happening try increasing the timeout in the extension settings. *Also it looks like OpenAI now sends a timeout after about a minute which also causes this when it happens (see [this](https://github.com/transitive-bullshit/chatgpt-api/issues/111)), I am currently trying to find a way to fix this.*

 ---

 Please note that this extension is currently a proof of concept and may have some limitations or bugs.
 We welcome feedback and contributions to improve the extension.